Which? Best Buy smoke alarms

 Best Buy smoke alarms sound in time for you to escape a fire, are loud enough to alert the whole family and aren't prone to nuisance false alarms.

-Every smoke alarm we review and rate is put through tough fire and smoke tests, so that we can help you avoid buying a smoke alarm that doesn't go off in time to let you escape from a house fire, or one that fails to sound loudly enough to alert the whole family.
+Every smoke alarm we review and rate is put through tough fire and smoke tests, so that we can help you avoid buying a smoke alarm that doesn't go off in time to let you escape from a house fire, one that fails to sound loudly enough to alert the whole family or worst of all, one that fails to detect smoke.

-Our independent tests go the extra mile to ensure that the Best Buy smoke alarms we recommend meet British standard fire tests.
-And we don't just reveal the best in our reviews - we also highlight the poor scoring Don't Buy smoke alarms that don't go off in time, or cause nuisance alarms every time you burn the toast.
+Our independent tests go the extra mile to ensure that the Best Buy smoke alarms we recommend meet British Standards fire tests.
+And we don't just reveal the best in our reviews.
+We also look to highlight Don't Buy smoke alarms that don't go off in time or fail to sound at all, as well as the nuisance alarms that sound every time you burn the toast.

-- Our fire tests are about precision: we make sure each test-fire is lit in exactly the same way, and that the smoke alarms' response times are accurately timed down to the last second.
+- Our four fire tests are about precision: we make sure each test-fire is lit in exactly the same way, and that the smoke alarms' response times are accurately timed down to the last second.

-- During each test we burn toast and simulate the steam from your bathroom, to check that each smoke alarm isn't over-sensitive.
+- We also burn toast and simulate the steam from your bathroom, to check that each smoke alarm isn't over-sensitive and prone to false alarms.

-- We reveal the smoke alarms that don't sound loudly enough to alert those with poorer hearing, or have lights you can't see at 10 metres in smoke - and the Best Buys are not just the cheapest models.
+- We reveal the smoke alarms that don't sound loudly enough to alert those with poorer hearing, or have lights you can't see at 10 metres in smoke - Best Buys are the quickest to sound models that do best all round.

-Sign up today for a £1 Which? trial to unlock our smoke alarm recommendations on this page.
+Sign up today for a £1 Which? trial to unlock our smoke-alarm recommendations on this page.
 Already a member?
 Log in now.

 How we uncover the best smoke alarms

-- We subject smoke alarms to carefully-controlled fires - such as fast-flaming ones - in a smoke chamber and time their responses to the second, so you can be sure your smoke alarm will go off in time.
+- We subject smoke alarms to four carefully-controlled fires - including fast-flaming ones fuelled by plastics and solvents, as well as slow and smouldering wood and cotton fires.
+We do this in a smoke chamber and time the smoke alarms responses to the second, so you can be sure your smoke alarm will go off in time.

-- Using a fully soundproofed (anechoic) chamber, we test the smoke alarms to ensure they're louder than 85 decibels - the equivalent of a lawn-mower.
+- Using a fully soundproofed (anechoic) chamber, we test the smoke alarms to ensure they're louder than 85 decibels - the equivalent of a lawn mower.

 - We assess the instructions and install the alarms as you would, then change the batteries to see if they're simple for you to use.